 I arrived late in the venue because of traffic (as usual lol) so I was really worried that they were halfway through it already.
 But when I found out they haven’t started yet, I felt a huge load of burden on my chest fade away.
 LOL.
-I had an ample amount of time to take photos of the place and let you guys have a sneak peek of what Pablo’s looks like inside.
+I had an ample amount of time to take photos of the place and let you guys have a sneak peek of what Pablo’s Pub and Restaurant looks like inside.

 Of empty glasses and filled bottles

 I was really surprised that we had the place all to ourselves (well, aside from a couple dining in and another couple who entered when we were almost done) and it was kind of enticing to just relax and hang around the place – very far from what I had imagined it to be!
-Pablo’s actually has a renegade feel – black paint, leather seats, and hint of mob class here and there.
+Pablo’s Pub and Restaurant actually has a renegade feel – black paint, leather seats, and hint of mob class here and there.

 While waiting for the others, Javier, one of the owners of the place told us where they got the name of the place.
 He said it was from Pablo Escobar, now, I have only heard of the name from a few of my officemates but according to a page on the world wide web, Wikipedia to be exact, Pablo Escobar was a Colombian drug lord and drug trafficker responsible for supplying an estimated 80% of the cocaine smuggled into the United States, turning over US $21.9 billion a year in personal income.